NeoCortex63/anagrams/README.md

 The main method takes path to the file as args parameter and print all anagrams.
 If the file is huge- it uses BigFileAnagramFinder implemetation.
 If You need to check it, You could change the code and rebuild the project.

 I also used a maven-assembly-plugin for building a Fat Jar.
-It contains all the compiled Java classes from the project, and all compiled Java classes from all JAR files the project depends on.
+It contains all the compiled Java classes from the project and all compiled Java classes from all JAR files the project depends on.